MohamedElkamash/MonteCarlo/README.md

 The second file is results.csv which is simpler in plotting the results than the .txt file.\
 \
 you could change the materials or the geometery in the inputparameters.cpp if you want to solve another problem\
-\
-I am sorry I didn't have time to generate docstrings.
-I have already downloaded doxygen but didn't have time to use it, but I have inline comments and class description in each file.